Cluden, Queensland

+Geography

+The Bruce Highway passes through the south-western corner.
+South Townsville Road runs along part of the south-western boundary, while Townsville Connection Road runs along another section of the south-western boundary.
+Townsville Port Road passes through the south-eastern corner.

 History

-The suburb takes its name from a property name used by James Gordon (1822-1904), Sub-Collector of Customs in Townsville from 1865.
-The name is probably referring to Cluden Water, a stream in Scotland near his birthplace in Dumfries.
+The suburb takes its name from a property owned by James Gordon (1822-1904), Sub-Collector of Customs in Townsville from 1865.
+The name likely refers to Cluden Water, a stream in Scotland near his birthplace in Dumfries.